Out for the day in Elne

 As you leave Elne, direction Argelès, you can’t miss the large blue butterfly sign for the Tropique du Papillon, butterfly paradise, filled with exotic plants, tropical flowers, a caterpillar nursery and hundreds of delicate butterflies from all over the world.

-At its entrance, do try the cosy, new restaurant ‘Saperlipopette’, offering traditional, local fare as well as a selection of organic and natural wines.
-Its already gaining a reputation for good, simple, well-crafted food!
+At its entrance, do try the cosy, new restaurant ‘Saperlipopette’ offering traditional, local fare as well as a selection of organic and natural wines.
+It was already gaining a reputation for good, simple, well-crafted food before Covid hit.

 With murmuring fountains just next door, a greenhouse garden of bananas, lotus, hibiscus and the magnificent colours of the softly fluttering butterflies, this is a gentle oasis of peace and beauty.
 The perfect final activity when you’ve been out for the day.